Rate Limit

 Storage

-By default, rate limit data is stored in memory.
-However, you can either use your database or custom storage to store rate limit data.
+By default, rate limit data is stored in memory, which may not be suitable for many use cases, particularly in serverless environments.
+To address this, you can use a database, secondary storage, or custom storage for storing rate limit data.

 Using Database